isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Percussion Ensemble.md

 of their achievements.</p>
 <p>After their performance, the students experienced a profound sense of
 accomplishment and joy.
-The experience reinforced the importance of teamwork, as they realized how crucial each member’s contribution was to the overall success of the performance.</p>
+The experience reinforced the importance of teamwork, as they realised how crucial each member’s contribution was to the overall success of the performance.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Percussion_Ensemble___Table_on_AAD_2023.png">